weaveworks-guides/weave-net-legacy/nginx-ubuntu-simple/README.md

-# Using Nginx as a reserve proxy/load balancer with Weave and Docker #
+# Using Nginx as a reverse proxy/load balancer with Weave and Docker #

 ## What you will build ##